July 21, 2017

 This is why it’s important to have a cash buffer.
 By having a couple of years living expenses in cash as a buffer, we can ride out the storms, by topping up our income in the years where dividends are reduced.

-So in addition to our dividend-focused LICs, we should hold around 2 years living expenses in cash.
+So in addition to our Aussie share portfolio, we should hold perhaps 2-3 years living expenses in cash.

-A rough rule of thumb to use is this… you may need roughly 20 times your annual spending to retire.
+A rough rule of thumb to use is this… with Australian shares you may currently need roughly 20-25 times your annual spending to retire.

-Perhaps we want to live on 50k.
-We will need around a million dollars to retire.
+Perhaps we want to live on $50k per year.
+We’d currently need around a million dollars to retire.
 (20 times annual spending)

-900k in shares, using the dividend figures above, will provide just over 50k in gross dividends.
-And 100k kept in cash as the buffer.
+Using the dividend figures above, $900k in shares will provide just over $50k in gross dividend income.
+And $100k is kept in cash as a backup.

 Essentially, the less flexible you are in your spending, the more cash you should keep on hand.
 If you are unwilling to reduce spending for a little while, you may need a bigger buffer.
 And those who are more flexible, may need less.

 Having cash on hand is perhaps the best backup plan there is.
 Other people may prefer to rent out a room in their house, spend less, or do some part-time work until dividends recover.
-We will cover backup plans in a future article.
+We’ll cover backup plans in a future article.

 In summary, I think a 2 year buffer is the most realistic and sensible buffer.
 And all up, when we combine the cash buffer with our LICs, we need around 20 times our annual spending saved.

-To reiterate the ‘living off dividends’ approach – this means, a group of Listed Investment Companies (LICs) providing strong level of income, covering our expenses, and also, a cash buffer of roughly a few years of living expenses to cover for any serious reduction in dividends.
+To reiterate the ‘living off dividends’ approach – this means, an Aussie index fund or quality LICs (or both) providing a strong level of income, covering our expenses, and also, a cash buffer of roughly a few years of living expenses to cover for any serious reduction in dividends.

 We’ve talked a lot about saving here on this blog so far.
 And that’s because I’m lazy!

-If they can only manage to shave their expenses down by 5k, to 55k per year… they still cut their required nest egg down by 100 grand! ($1.1m required, instead of $1.2m)
+If they can only manage to shave their expenses down by $5k, they still move their target closer by $100k!

-What this means is any reduction in annual spending has basically a 20X benefit!
+Basically, this means any reduction in annual spending has a 20x benefit!

 Make no mistake, there is a direct link between desired spending and retirement.
 Folks can happily work for decades building their equity well into the millions, to pay for the lifestyle they apparently need.